suman0013/namhatta_backend/SENAPOTI_ROLE_MANAGEMENT_IMPLEMENTATION_PLAN.md

 - COMPLETED: Task finished and tested

 **Agent Instructions:**
 Pick Task 1 and work through all its subtasks before moving to Task 2.
 Update status as you progress.
 Each task builds on the previous ones, so maintain the order strictly.
+The plan contains 10 tasks total (Task 1 through Task 10).